nissank19/nissank19/README.md

 - 👋 Hi, I’m Fabian
 - 👀 I’m interested in AI, computer vision, and semiconductors
-- 🌱 I’m currently learning AI and machine learning, JS and Java I will be learning  aws later
+- 🌱 I’m currently learning AI and machine learning, JS and C++ I will be learning  aws later
 - 📫 How to reach me LinkedIn(Fabian Nissanka)
 - 😄 Pronouns: HE